 Who has access?

-- Grammarly Business and Grammarly for Education account owners
+- Grammarly Business and Grammarly for Education account managers

-- Grammarly Business and Grammarly for Education contributors
+- Grammarly Business and Grammarly for Education group managers

 - Grammarly Business users (view only)

 Grammarly’s analytics dashboard allows you to explore your team’s aggregated writing activity across several dimensions, such as interactions with Grammarly and improvements in writing over time.

 To see which team members are actively using Grammarly and information about their usage, check out team usage analytics.

 Topics covered in this article: